Brookhaven makes history to memorialize WWII ‘comfort women’

 The council received a standing ovation after the vote.

-“We are grateful for the courage, passion and commitment of the city officials of Brookhaven,” said Baik Kyu Kim, chair of the Atlanta Comfort Women Memorial Task Force.
+“We are grateful for the courage, passion and commitment of the city officials of Brookhaven,” said Baik Kyu Kim, chair of the Atlanta Comfort Women Memorial Task Force, in a statement.
 “It is our hope that this beautiful statue will bring much healing, peace and hope.”

+Some 200,000 women and girls from several Asian-Pacific nations were trafficked and sexually enslaved during World War II by the Japanese Army.
+The majority of the women and girls were Korean.
+Cities in such states as California, New York and New Jersey currently have “comfort women” memorials.

+The Center for Civil and Human Rights in downtown Atlanta initially agreed in February to install a “comfort women” memorial on its property.
+But in March, the center rescinded the agreement with the Atlanta Comfort Women Memorial Task Force, saying it did not have a policy in place dealing with public memorials at its site.

+There are 52 cities around the world with comfort women memorials, and Atlanta would be the ninth U.S. city, Ho said at the time.

+“We will be the first major city that I know of that capitulated to this pressure, and that’s in the city that touts itself as the birthplace of civil rights.
+We know Japanese resistance is strong,” Ho told the Atlanta Business Chronicle.

-The city was selected because of its immigrant population.
+The city was selected in part because of its immigrant population.
 Of its approximately 50,000 residents, 25 percent are foreign born.

 The city was also the first city to join “We’re Not Buying It,” a national initiative to create a forum for all 50 states to collaborate and develop strategies to end sex trafficking.
 In 2014, the city of Brookhaven became first city in Georgia to be train its top managers and all city employees on how to recognize signs of child sex trafficking.